 Consider what other unique events, promotions or packages can you utilise to draw a crowd.

-2. Audit and Fix your Website
+No.2.
+Audit and Fix your Website

 As such, having an inconsistent, outdated or even incorrect online presence can be enormously damaging.

-Don’t make the common mistake of creating your website and then forgetting about it until it’s necessary to upload your new wines.
+Please don’t make the common mistake of creating your website and then forgetting about it until it’s necessary to upload your new wines.

-A website is always a Work In Progress and at the absolute least, spend time on your website once a quarter to complete some basic administration.
+A website is always a Work in Progress and at the absolute least, spend time on your website once a quarter to complete some basic administration.

 Even more so, see your website as an extension of your cellar door and ensure it consistently reflects your marketing and sales strategies.

-Remember your website works harder than your cellar door – your website is actually the hardest working member of your team working 24/7/365.
+Remember, your website works harder than your cellar door – your website is actually the hardest-working member of your team working 24/7/365.

 WHAT TO DO